 The post-holder will contribute to the Commission's work in reviewing the adequacy and effectiveness of law and practice relating to the protection of human rights in Northern Ireland.
-There are two posts available, one permanent and another to be appointed initially on a two-year, fixed-term basis, subject to possible extension.
-The permanent post is within the 'core' policy team.
-The fixed-term post will be within the team overseeing the UK Government's commitment not to diminish certain rights as a result of the UK's withdrawal from the EU.
-This team works closely with 'core' policy colleagues, and it is expected that team members will work across that boundary as required and may rotate between teams over time.
+Initially, at least one post is available within each of the policy teams ('research, investigations and advice to government' and 'Human Rights after EU Withdrawal') but a list of appointable candidates will be retained for one year in case of further opportunities arising.
+The two policy teams work closely with each other, and it is expected that team members will work across that boundary as required and may rotate between teams over time.

-The roles will support the Senior Policy and Research Officer and Director of each team in providing advice on human rights compliance in Northern Ireland to a variety of stakeholders, including Northern Ireland Executive and Assembly, Secretary of State for Northern Ireland, Westminster Parliament, public authorities, Council of Europe monitoring bodies, United Nations treaty bodies and civil society.
+The Policy and Research Officer (Deputy Principal) roles support the Senior Policy and Research Officer and Director of each team in providing advice on human rights compliance in Northern Ireland to a variety of stakeholders, including Northern Ireland Executive and Assembly, Secretary of State for Northern Ireland, Westminster Parliament, public authorities, Council of Europe monitoring bodies, United Nations treaty bodies and civil society.
+In addition, the post-holder will coordinate one or more workstreams within the team and may be required to line manage staff or volunteers.